Help using lightpollutionmap.info

 Left click and drag the map in desired direction or slide your finger if you are using a touchscreen capable device.

-Use mouse scroll wheel to change zoom or press +/- buttons on the toolbar.
+Use the mouse scroll wheel (or whatever you have to scroll) to change the zoom or pinch zoom gestures on touch devices.
 You can also zoom to a desired rectangle by drawing it using shift-left mouse drag.
-Another way to zoom in is to just double-click the map and it will zoom-in.
+Another way to zoom in is to just double-click/tap the map and it will zoom-in.

 There are two base layers available, Bing Road and Hybrid which is a mix between Satellite and Road type map.
 These two base maps are provided by Microsoft REST service.